Search

 ACN's emergency campaign to raise 1 million dollars

-The Catholic charity dedicated to the pastoral and spiritual support of persecuted Christians across the world, has announced an emergency campaign to raise at least 1 million dollars to assist the Church in Lebanon as it strives to cope with the new challenges caused by the new escalation of the conflict between Israel and Hezbollah.
+The Catholic charity dedicated to the pastoral and spiritual support of persecuted Christians across the world, has announced an emergency campaign to raise at least 1 million dollars to assist the Church in Lebanon as it strives to cope with the new challenges caused by the recent dramatic escalation of the conflict between Israel and Hezbollah.

 700,000 internally displaced people